 As one of the great American pastimes, watching and playing sports ranks high in popularity.
 Sporting events are some of the most viewed broadcasts on television.
-Increasingly, sports are being broadcast live over the Internet as well.
+Increasingly, sports are broadcast live over the internet as well.
 Live streaming sports presents a variety of challenges, but also some amazing opportunities.

-If your club, league, or organization is considering live streaming sports, you’ll have to make some serious decisions about equipment, technical platforms, monetization, and more.
-Let’s break down the benefits of broadcast live streaming sports, how live streaming can generate revenue for sporting events, and tips for handling any obstacles you may encounter while live streaming sports.
+If your club, league, or organization is considering live streaming sports, you’ll have to make key decisions about equipment, monetization, streaming solutions and platforms, and more.
+To that end, this article breaks down the benefits of broadcast live streaming sports.
+We’ll cover how live streaming can generate revenue for sporting events.
+In addition, we’ll provide tips for handling any obstacles you may encounter while live streaming sports.

 The landscape of media is changing dramatically.
-Television, which dominated media for nearly 50 years, is rapidly losing ground to streaming media services like Netflix and Amazon.
-Set-top streaming media boxes like Roku, Apple TV, Chromecast, and Amazon Fire TV are displacing more traditional cable subscriptions in favor of Internet-based content.
+Television, which dominated media for nearly 50 years, is losing ground rapidly to streaming media services like Netflix and Amazon.
+Likewise, set-top streaming media boxes, such as Roku, Apple TV, Chromecast, and Amazon Fire TV, are displacing more traditional cable subscriptions.
+In short, cord-cutting in the world of video and tv content is becoming more and more the norm in today’s digital world.

 Sports have always been a huge component of television, making up nearly 40% of all TV viewing.
 However, professionals are recognizing that the market is shifting.
-More and more sports organizations are streaming games, tournaments, matches, and competitions via the Internet because streaming offers some major advantages compared to traditional television broadcasts.
+More and more sports organizations are streaming games, tournaments, matches, and competitions via the internet.
+Why?
+Both live and on-demand streaming solutions offer some major advantages compared to traditional television broadcasts.
+Let’s take a closer look below.

 Lower Barriers to Entry

-Getting a slot on broadcast television is incredibly expensive and difficult, which means that this option is only available to the biggest organizations.
-Live streaming doesn’t involve competing for limited space on the airwaves, so prices are much lower.
+Getting a slot on broadcast television is incredibly expensive and difficult.
+In turn this means that only biggest organizations can often access the traditional tv broadcast approach.
+Live streaming, on the other hand, doesn’t involve competing for limited space on the airwaves, thus prices are much lower.

-Another factor driving down prices is the increasing ubiquity of broadband Internet connections and the declining costs of high-quality camera equipment.
+Another factor driving down prices is the increasing ubiquity of broadband internet connections.
+In addition, the declining costs of high-quality camera equipment have made live streaming more accessible than ever before.

-Live streaming removes these barriers and allows broadcasters to access viewers much more directly, without the expense and difficulty of negotiating contracts with numerous distributors and partners.
+Live streaming, however, removes these barriers and allows broadcasters to access viewers much more directly.
+It also reduces the expense and difficulty of negotiating contracts with numerous distributors and partners.

-Most people around the world still don’t have televisions, but tablets and smartphones are leapfrogging ahead and becoming more widespread.
-Live streaming via the Internet offers the ability to tap into a larger audience using any device.
+Most people around the world still don’t have televisions.
+That said, tablets and smartphones are leapfrogging ahead and becoming more widespread.
+Live streaming via the internet offers the ability to tap into a larger audience wherever they are on their own devices.

-Live streaming offers all sorts of amazing possibilities.
-For example, some sporting organizations are broadcasting multiple camera angles from the same game and allowing viewers to choose which vantage points they watch the game from.
+In addition to the points above, online streaming offer all sorts of amazing possibilities in terms of broadcast live sports events.
+For example, some sporting organizations are broadcasting multiple camera angles from the same game.
+This allows viewers to choose which vantage points they watch the game from, giving them greater consumer control.

 A bit of custom programming can open a treasure trove of options for live streams.
 For example, you could create an app that allows you to watch two games at the same time, side by side, like Major League Baseball has done.